EEsdaile/Topics-Seminar-Fall-2024/README.md

 ``` bash
 wget -nc ftp://ftp.sra.ebi.ac.uk/vol1/analysis/ERZ303/{sample_ID}/{file_name}
 ```
+See related files in "download_bams" directory here on GitHub

 \
 Anaconda was used to create a conda environment with NCBI Datasets to enable downloading of the reference genome (EquCab3).